Gold Coast Holistic Dental Care

 5. Breathe correctly

 Nose breathing is the best sleep medicine.
-When you nose breathe, the balance of carbon dioxide and oxygen is healthier.
+When your nose breathes, the balance of carbon dioxide and oxygen is healthier.

 Nose breathing is a great recipe for healthy sleeping as well as good health in general.
 If you sleep with your mouth open, there are many ways to try to learn to sleep with it closed.
 One simple way is to tape the lips using tapes such as the SleepYstrip.